 First, you lose control because you don’t own the virtual machine that your blog is running on.

-Second, shared hosting is not going to be a viable option when your blog grows and larger number of people starts coming to your website.
+Second, shared hosting is not going to be a viable option when your blog starts growing and a larger number of people start coming to your website.

 So what is the best course of action?

 Here is my strategy: for every website idea that you have, you should always start with a cheap Bluehost shared hosting solution and as soon as you notice that your website is starting to get significant traffic, think about upgrading to a higher tier solution.

 Option 2 (Choose more control with Digital Ocean)